top of page

 Welcome to the project, Preet!

-Why Svalbard?
+Why choose Svalbard?

 Svalbard is a remote Norwegian archipelago located in the Arctic Ocean, halfway between mainland Norway and the North Pole.